MPCS-51220/reservation-system-christian-the-wingdings/README.md

 The Equipment Reservation System is accessed through a command-line interface.
 Below are the commands and instructions on how to use them.

+### Logging-in
+    Select 'Log in' by entering 1 from the main menu.
+    Enter the required details:(username, password)
+    On successful login you will recieve a jwt which will be used to authenticate the routes you have access to

 ### Making a Reservation

     Select 'Make reservation' by entering 1 from the main menu.